publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78u–2.md

  __References in Text__

     The Securities Act of 1933, referred to in subsec. (a)(1)(A), is [act May 27, 1933, ch.
-38][/us/act/1933-05-27/ch38], title I, [48 Stat.
+38, title I][/us/act/1933-05-27/ch38/tI], [48 Stat.
 74][/us/stat/48/74], which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of this title.
 For complete classification of this Act to the Code, see [section 77a of this title][/us/usc/t15/s77a] and Tables.

     The Investment Company Act of 1940, referred to in subsec. (a)(1)(A), is title I of [act Aug.
 22, 1940, ch.
 686][/us/act/1940-08-22/ch686], [54 Stat.
 789][/us/stat/54/789], which is classified generally to subchapter I (§ 80a–1 et seq.) of chapter 2D of this title.
 For complete classification of this Act to the Code, see [section 80a–51 of this title][/us/usc/t15/s80a–51] and Tables.